How Should History Be Studied?

 With civil unrest in several countries and historic levels of political engagement, it would seem like quality civics education is more necessary than ever.
 I had a person recently question me about whether games or graphic novels can really convey the depth necessary for a real understanding of history?
 He also questioned whether it was worthwhile to even bother teaching students a little of history when they couldn’t fully understand the depth of a historical event.
 For example, they thought a graphic novel like Maus couldn’t provide the appropriate conduit for learning about the Holocaust.

 Maybe Ken Burns’ portrayal of Sullivan Ballou or the Spielberg’s girl in the red coat don’t show us the whole story, but they give us insight into real moments and real people in ways that text is not always successful in conveying (at least to 12 year-olds).
 So games can play a pivotal role in making history both accessible and interactive for students.
-Research studies clearly illustrate the powerful ways games can impact learning.
+Should we stop there?
+Of course not.
+Should we necessarily start there?
+Clearly just jumping in as a slave or Native American in a Mission U.S. game without context can lead to hurt for BIPOC players and not the empathy you would want from those whose lineage reflects the colonists.
+But research studies clearly illustrate the powerful ways games can impact learning.
 So why shouldn’t we use them to improve the historical and civic knowledge of our students, especially if participation knowledgeable participation in our civic institutions is our goal?
 I recommend reading Gaming the Past by Jeremiah B. McCall for greater insight.

 There is nothing new in the world except the history you do not know.